locessentials/eng401-business-english-us/final-project/final-project-overview.md

 ## Getting Started

-Ready to demonstrate your business English mastery?
+Ready to demonstrate your business English skills?
 This final project represents your opportunity to showcase the professional communication skills that will serve you throughout your career as a translator, interpreter, or business communication specialist.

 ---